datarobot-oss/helm-datarobot-plugin/README.md

     ```
     ./helm-datarobot help
     ```
-3. One can use Helm charts located under testdata for trying the tool.
+3. One can use Helm charts located under tests/charts for trying the tool.

 ### Running tests locally